Technikhighknee/cc-book-store/README.md

 This repository contains the **Enchanted Book Store** system for ComputerCraft.
-See `book-store/README.md` for usage instructions.
+See `book-store/README.md` for installation steps and application details.